benjaminreid/github-projects/README.md

 It allows you to seamlessly bookmark repo's on Github to your home page.

-A new "Save Repo" button is added to any repo's you visit.
+A new "Save Repo" button is added to any repo you visit.

 ![screen shot 2016-05-10 at 09 36 33](https://cloud.githubusercontent.com/assets/713128/15140384/bb054be0-1692-11e6-97b6-85f9a37d8741.png)